Gorky1985/my-portfolio/README.md

 ## Project Overview 🎉

 Based on a Video Course made by Ray Villalobos and some design ideas borrowed from W3Schools.com I created a:
-Portfolio where I used React.js and its features to create a small responsive website.
+Portfolio where I used ReactJS and its features to create a small responsive website.

 ## Technologies 🔧

 - HTML
 - CSS
 - Javascript
-- React.js
+- ReactJS

 ## Screenshots 📺